Country selection

 Clinical Trial Review Process

 According to MLI-1, upon receipt of the completed and signed application, the research and evaluation section of the DPM completes the reviewer section of the form (see MLI-1).
-This section requires the reviewer to provide the following information: date/time of application receipt; file number; reviewer name and signature; date/time, if additional information is requested; date of receipt of additional information requested; date/opinion of the Technical Committee; and, any other information.
+This section requires the reviewer to provide the following information: date/time of application receipt; file number; reviewer name and signature; date/time, if additional information is requested; date of receipt of additional information requested; date/opinion of the Technical Committee; and any other information.

-Per MLI-9, the DPM secretary provides the clinical trial application to the DPM director once it is received.
+According to MLI-17, the DPM secretary provides the clinical trial application to the DPM director once it is received.
 The DPM director then initially assigns the application to either the Medicine Regulation Division or the Quality Assurance Division.
 The Quality Assurance Division conducts an evaluation once it receives the application.
 Additional information from the applicant may be requested.
 Once the division completes its evaluation, it sends the application and evaluation to the Minister of Health and Social Development for final approval and issuance of a certificate.
 The approval decision is then provided to the applicant as well as regional offices, health professional councils, health inspectors, and all MSDS departments.

 Directorate of Pharmacy and Medicine (DPM)

 According to MLI-1, applicants are required to pay application fees to submit an application to the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM)).
-Applicants should contact DPM for application fee information.
+Applicants should contact the DPM for application fee information.

 Payment Instructions